that older people and the disabled need to live a full and dignified life

-Sussex Health Care recognise that choosing the right home for older people is a very important decision and is dedicated to providing a safe, comfortable environment with support and stimulation for each individual to maximise their physical, intellectual, emotional and social capacity.
+Sussex Health Care (SHC) recognises that choosing the right home for older people is a very important decision and is dedicated to providing a safe, comfortable and homely environment with support and stimulation for each individual to maximise their physical, intellectual, emotional and social capacity.

-Service users have the right to live as normal a life as possible and to have the respect of those who support them.
-With the support of Sussex Health Care's training Academy and the quality of the nursing teams, we are able to care for senior people who have a variety of complex health and social care needs and, in addition, offer respite and residential care.
+The people we support have the right to live as normal a life as possible and to have the respect of those who support them.
+With the support of SHC's Training Academy and the quality of the nursing teams, we are able to care for senior people who have a variety of complex health and social care needs and, in addition, offer respite and residential care.

-All our homes have busy activities programmes including handicrafts, quizzes, reminiscence sessions, music and movement, cookery and art therapy.
+All our homes have busy activity programmes including handicrafts, quizzes, reminiscence sessions, music and movement, cookery and art therapy.

 Mealtimes are important in our homes and our trained Chefs use good quality fresh ingredients to create tasty wholesome dishes that are elegantly prepared and served.

-The following homes provide accommodation, meals, social and person centred care in a welcoming, homely environment.
+Our homes provide accommodation, meals, social and person-centred care in a welcoming, homely environment.
 Support is available 24 hours a day by qualified and experienced staff.
-Physiotherapy, occupational therapy and reflexology are available on request
+Physiotherapy, occupational therapy and reflexology are available on request.

-Dementia care has come to the forefront of health care recently due to the increased age of the population, but at Sussex Health Care we believe that people with dementia-related conditions should continue to live an active life.
+Dementia care has come to the forefront of healthcare recently due to the increased age of the population, but at SHC we believe that people with dementia-related conditions should continue to live an active life.

-At Sussex Health Care, we can offer you support and peace of mind - we are committed to providing excellence in care for people with Dementia, using a person-centered care approach and offering training in dementia care to all our staff.
+At SHC, we can offer you support and peace of mind - we are committed to providing excellence in care for people with dementia, using a person-centred care approach and offering training in dementia care to all our staff.

 Our staff are provided with on-going opportunities for learning and development to ensure that the care we provide is delivered from a good professional knowledgeable base.
 24-hour nursing care is also available.

-We respect all our service users as individuals, taking the time to get to know them so we can personalise the way we care for them, and our facilities are specifically tailored to ensure comfort and familiarity for those living with memory loss.
+We respect all the people we support as individuals, taking the time to get to know them so we can personalise the way we care for them, and our homes are specifically tailored to ensure comfort and familiarity for those living with memory loss.

-We also believe that every one of our service users is a unique, special and deserving person, an ethos that can be found at the heart of all of our homes.
+We also believe that every individual is a unique, special and deserving person, an ethos that can be found at the heart of all of our homes.